Kataglyphis/GraphicsEngineVulkan/README.md

 ### Prerequisites

-You will need [Vulkan 1.3] (https://vulkan.lunarg.com/).
 If you want to build documantaries you will need [Doxygen] (https://www.doxygen.nl/index.html).
+C++17 or higher required.
+Check for prerequisites from the used libraries.

 ### Installation